gurpreetsingh-cyber/gurpreet-portfolios/README.md

 # gurpreet-portfolios
-# 📱 Social Media App – Portfolio by Gurpreet Singh
+# 📱 Portfolio by Gurpreet Singh

-Welcome to my social media app project – a mobile-first platform featuring stories, filters, real-time feeds, and more.
-Designed with performance and user experience in mind.

 ---